 Fantastic footage was filmed in the oceans surrounding the Seychelles, Mexico, Norway, Australia and Japan – all destinations you can easily visit on a Saga holiday.

 Make 2018 extra special on a holiday of cruise with Saga.
 Find out more here.

 Great trevallies in the Indian Ocean

-The new series of Blue Planet II will, like Planet Earth II, keep viewers on the edge of their sofas.
-One of the most jaw-dropping sequences in the first episode features a giant trevally, a huge bulldog-like fish that can weigh up to 12 stone.
+Blue Planet II, like Planet Earth II, kept viewers on the edge of their sofas.
+One of the most jaw-dropping sequences in the first episode featured a giant trevally, a huge bulldog-like fish that can weigh up to 12 stone.

 Living in the Indian Ocean, these sea creatures are formidable hunters and when they’re hungry, nothing prevents them from catching a tasty dinner.